-Both babies and adults with jaundice have yellowing skin or eyes.
+Both babies and adults with jaundice have yellowing of the skin or in the whites of the eyes.
 It can be harder to spot jaundice in people with darker skin tones—the yellowing can show up on the gums or inner lips.
 Sometimes people have flu-like symptoms, belly pain, dark-colored urine or light-colored stools.
 If the bilirubin levels get high enough, people could notice itching.
 If jaundice is suspected, your doctor can run a bilirubin test.

 What causes jaundice in adults?

 While babies with jaundice typically have immature livers, adults with jaundice could have an underlying condition causing liver problems.
-Possible explanations could be:
+Possible explanations or risk factors could be: